|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 Urban FNRs need to be about 25% oversized to have sufficient electrical capacity to serve adjacent zone customers when as many as two adjacent FNRs in a network are shut down for any reason.
 Geography permitting in dense urban areas the FNRs should be installed on a grid that is approximately 1 mile (1.6 km) from one FNR to the next FNR to provide an average energy density of 2 MWe plus 4 MWt per square block, where a block is a parcel of land approximately 114 m X 114 m separated from adjacent blocks by road allowances each 20 m wide.
 In less dense urban areas the optimum FNR to FNR spacing will be larger.
 The FNR grid spacing may also be affected by sharp changes in land elevation, by the presence of large commercial/industrial point loads and by proximity to large bodies of water.
 Note that doubling the average FNR grid spacing doubles the average radial pipe length and reduces the average available energy per square block by a factor of four.

 An important issue in designing a district heating system is the elevation of the various load heat exchangers with respect to the FNR.
 District heating systems involving distribution of heat via circulated water in buried pipes are subject to practical water pressure head constraints.
-To keep the maximum hydraulic head pressure under 160 psig, as is required for use of common schedule 40 pipe, requires keeping the elevation of the load heat exchanger within 100 m of the elevation of the source heat exchanger.
-Hence one FNR can economically serve a band of property with an elevation range extending from about 100 m above the FNR's heat exchangers to about 100 m below the FNR's heat exchangers.
+Keeping the maximum hydraulic head pressure under 160 psig (1.1 MPa), as is required for use of common schedule 40 pipe, requires keeping the elevations of the load heat exchangers within 100 m of the elevation of the FNR condenser.
+Hence one FNR can economically serve a band of property with a mechanical room elevation range extending from about 100 m above the FNR's condensers to about 100 m below the FNR's condensers.
 Each FNR needs to be able to direct its excess thermal capacity to any combination of a high hydraulic head pressure zone, a low hydraulic head pressure zone or a steam heating zone, depending on the requirements of the heating zone being supported.

 There is yet another important practical hydraulic piping network issue known as pump suction head.
 With respect to the heating loops that are lower in elevation than the FNR the main heating loop circulation pumps should be located remotely near the lowest elevation part of the loop to ensure adequate pump suction head under adverse circumstances.

 District heat can also be distributed via steam as is presently done by Enwave, the operator of the Toronto District Heating System.
 Steam has advantages for large commercial and industrial customers but it needs to be converted into hot water for heat distribution to most smaller customers.
 Steam production also reduces the amount of electricity available from a FNR.
 The choice between steam and warm water on a radial heating line is dependent on the anticipated customer mix along that line.
 There are also serious safety considerations related to use of steam.
-Multi-residential district heating experience in Europe indicates a strong preference for super heated water (120 degrees C) rather than steam.
+Past multi-residential district heating experience in Europe indicates a strong preference for super heated water (120 degrees C) rather than steam.
+When terminal water source heat pumps are available it is more thermally efficient to deliver heat via circulation of warm water.

 Ideally for both safety and long term structural stability the primary sodium pool of an FNR should be installed in a cavity cut out of a granite mountain.
 However, such ideal FNR sites are seldom available in urban locations.

-The FNR enclosure should either be set on a natural hill or should be surrounded by earth embankments that provide both water exclusion and protection against impact by external objects such as aircraft.
-Earth embankments are unsuitable for a dense urban site.
-If used the earth embankments should either have surface paving to ensure drainage of rain water off the surface or should be of coarse gravel so as to prevent the embankment material becoming saturated with water.
+The FNR enclosure should either be set on a natural hill or should be built into a synthetic earth hill that provide both water exclusion and protection against impact by external objects such as aircraft.
+If used the earth embankments should either have surface paving or sodding to ensure drainage of rain water off the surface or should be of coarse gravel so as to prevent the embankment material becoming saturated with water.

 An ideal near water front site for a FNR is a dense igneous rock plateau that drops off quickly to a lake, large river or ocean with a long term high water mark more than 17 m below the plateau grade.
 The water body depth should be sufficient to prevent silt and/or sand being sucked into the cooling water makeup system.
 The sodium pool elevation above the water level must be sufficient that no natural geophysical event can ever lead to water threatening the primary sodium pool.
 Channels or tunnels can be cut into the bedrock surrounding the FNR to ensure positive gravity drainage.
 There should be radial gravity drains that will drain rain water out from under the reactor.
 The plateau should provide sufficient area (154 m X 154 m) for a FNR, heat exchange galleries, turbine halls, cooling towers, transformer/switch yard facilities and access roadways.

-The drainage required to ensure long term below grade dryness of any hill where a FNR is installed may have an adverse effect on any nearby shallow fresh water well.
+The drainage required to ensure long term below grade dryness of any hill where a FNR is installed will likely have an adverse effect on any nearby shallow fresh water wells.

 Shale is a fine-grained, clastic sedimentary rock composed of mud that is a mix of flakes of clay minerals and tiny fragments (silt-sized particles) of other minerals, especially quartz and calcite.
 The ratio of clay to other minerals is variable.
 The shale that typically exists about 7 m below grade under Toronto has a maximum load bearing capacity of about 5000 kPa.
 Shale is not as good as granite but it is adequate for FNR support.